 Optimizing for Google in 2019 requires a deep knowledge of semantic search, including what it is and how it works.

-This article will give you five techniques to help you create a more intuitive, user-friendly website which Google will want to rank highly.
+This article will give you five techniques to help you create a more intuitive, user-friendly website that Google will want to rank highly.
 But before that, some context is needed.

 What is Semantic Search?

 Simply put, a semantic search allows users to communicate with a search engine as if though they were asking questions to a friend.